 Obtaining Medical Records

 Patients may inspect, obtain copies of, or have copies of their medical records sent to another health care provider.

 Methodist Health System Hospitals and Clinics are required under state and federal laws to obtain a complete and properly executed Authorization for Release of Medical Information form before they may provide a copy of a patient’s records to anyone.
 In the event the patient is unable to execute the authorization, the patient’s legal representative may authorize the release of information.

 Requesting a copy or inspecting your medical records

-If you are requesting your medical records from Methodist Jennie Edmundson Hospital, Methodist Hospital or Methodist Women's Hospital, download and print the following medical records request form:
+To obtain medical records from any Methodist facility, please download and print the following medical records request form(s):